budparr/budparr.com/_posts/article/2010-04-16-it-s-the-end-of-free-as-we-thought-we-knew-it.md

 ---
-layout: post
+layout: page
-title: 'It's the End of Free As We Thought We Knew It'
+title: "It's the End of Free As We Thought We Knew It"
 tags: ['37-signals', 'content', 'free', 'user-experience']
 categories: ['Book Futurism', 'culture']
 ---